rsp/cmi/PITCHME.md

 ---

-A simplified simplified model of a typical protocol stack
+A simplified simplified model of a typical stack

 <small>
 client's implementation of our custom REST API<br>
-(blah blah blah)<br>
+(several layers in between)<br>
 server's implementation of our custom REST API
 </small>